-You can buy the seat most major retailers and online but it might be worth seeing if family, friends or second hand sites (eBay and Gumtree) have one for sale.
+You can buy the seats and buggies at most major retailers and online but it might be worth seeing if family, friends or second hand sites (eBay, Facebook Marketplace, Gumtree, etc) have one for sale.

 You may find that your child’s cast won’t allow them to sit in their normal high chair but other options that are popular include: